kabal2966/git_training/README.md

 1. You’ll see the clone button under the **Source** heading.
 Click that button.
 2. Now click **Check out in SourceTree**.
 You may need to create a SourceTree account or log in.
 3. When you see the **Clone New** dialog in SourceTree, update the destination path and name if you’d like to and then click **Clone**.
-4. Open the directory you just created to see your repository’s files.

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).